XDargu/FrameByFrame/usage/settings.markdown

 ## Timeline
  - **Show event popup**: If enabled, it will display a popup when hovering on events of the timeline.
 The popup shows all events happening on that frame.
+ - **Show comment popup**: If enabled, it will display a popup when hovering on comments of the timeline.
+The popup shows all comments of that frame.

 ## Grid
  - **Grid height**: Determines at which height should the grid be rendered.
 By default is zero, but your game might have levels with a different height, and the grid might appear very far away.